-17. Unless otherwise approved by the Commissioner, the selection of organisations to be invited to quote or tender under these Standing Orders (and in relation to open tenders the evaluation of such organisations) shall be based on a combination of technical capacity, quality and financial standing, in accordance with the principles of the EU directives.
+17. Unless otherwise approved by the PCC, the selection of organisations to be invited to quote or tender under these Standing Orders shall be based on a combination of technical capacity, quality and financial standing, in accordance with the principles of the EU directives.

-Small and Medium Enterprises (SME): Where the nature or value of goods, services or works would represent a suitable opportunity for an SME (including such instances where the contracts for such goods, services or works is suitable for the division into separate lots), this shall be advertised as such in accordance with paragraph 49 of these Standing Orders.
-The Commissioner may reserve certain contracts if in his opinion, such contracts would be suitable for award to sheltered workshops or within the context of sheltered employment programmes where most of the employees are disabled persons, who by the nature of their disabilities cannot carry on occupations under normal circumstances.
+Small and Medium Enterprises: Where the nature or value of goods, services or works would represent (in the opinion of the PCC) a suitable opportunity for an SME, this shall be advertised as such in accordance with paragraph 52 of these Standing Orders.
+The PCC may reserve certain contracts if in his/her opinion, such contracts would be suitable for award to sheltered workshops or within the context of sheltered employment programmes where most of the employees are persons with disabilities, who by the nature of their disability cannot carry on occupations under normal circumstances.
 Advice should be sought from the Procurement Department prior to placing such advertisements.